 Please arrive early and register your worm as soon as you arrive at the festival.
 The number of races for Saturday and Sunday are limited.
 The number of worms raced for this event does depend on several things:

 - Weather, because worms race better and faster in sunshine

 - The length of time that each race takes

 No person is more likely to have a winning worm than any other person.
 There is no home-field advantage, no preferred age for the person who sets the worm on the string; although worms raced by children do seem to win a bit more frequently.

 Selecting names for the Woolly Worms is a delightful way to learn how amazingly creative your friends and family members can be.
 Consider these clever monikers: “Wormzilla”, “Patsy Climb” and “Dale Wormhardt”.

 Best of all, there is no other experience in life that can produce the absurd euphoria that comes from cheering for a worm to climb a string.
 It is so indisputably ridiculous that it is completely liberating!

 The Woolly Worm races begin around 10 a.m.
-Each heat consists of 20 worms and races continue all day until the grand final around 4 p.m.
+Each heat consists of 25 worms.
+Races continue all day until the grand final around 4 p.m.
 The winning worm on Saturday is declared the official winter forecasting agent and receives a $1,000 cash prize!
 The Sunday worm races are for prestige, fun, small prizes and $500 for Sunday's winning worm.